Dr Foster Intelligence: Dr Foster Unit at Imperial College London

 The Dr Foster Unit at Imperial College London was established in 2000 within the Division of Epidemiology, Public Health and Primary Care, part of the Faculty of Medicine at Imperial College London.
 The unit is funded through a grant from Dr Foster Intelligence and also receives funding from the Centre for Patient Safety and Service Quality (CPSSQ) and Centre for Infection Prevention and Management.

 The Unit is now in its tenth year and is headed by Professor Sir Brian Jarman, Emeritus Professor of Primary Care, with Professor Paul Aylin, Professor in Epidemiology and consultant in Public Health, as Assistant Director.

 Code of conduct

 Dr Foster works to a code of conduct that prohibits political bias.
-This is monitored by an independent ethics committee chaired by Professor Alan Maynard from The University of York.
+This is monitored by an independent ethics committee previously chaired by Professor Alan Maynard from The University of York.
 In the event of a complaint, the committee reviews the work and adjudicates as to whether this should be upheld.
 The Ethics Committee also acts as a forum for people to come together to learn about health policy developments.
-Over the last few years it has hosted speakers including Andrew Lansley, the Secretary of State for Health and Sir Bruce Keogh, the NHS Medical Director, as well as running a series of debates and dinners that explore relevant health topics.
+It hosted speakers including Andrew Lansley and Bruce Keogh, as well as running a series of debates and dinners that explore relevant health topics.